mschnorb/hydroConductorParameters/README.md

 Parameter files are produced by running the wrapper script wrapper_rgm.vic.overlay.point.r, which has the following options:

 	-r RDATA, --rdata=RDATA
-		Source data as *.RData file. which mist contain a SDEM RasterLayer object, a BDEM RasterLayer object and a PLYGN SpatialDataFrameObject [required]
+		Source data as *.RData file. which must contain a SDEM RasterLayer object, a BDEM RasterLayer object and a PLYGN SpatialDataFrameObject [required]

 	-s SDEM, --sdem=SDEM
 		Surface DEM RasterLayer object in RDATA [required]